 The skin is the most protective outer layer in our bodies.
 It protects the internal organs, bones, muscles, and other internal parts.

-The skin in the body, as part of the five senses, have specialized receptors and nerve cells that allows us to perceive changes in temperature, textures, and injuries.
+The skin in the body, as part of the five senses, have specialized receptors and nerve cells that allow us to perceive changes in temperature, textures, and injuries.

 The skin is made of several layers: epidermis, dermis, and hypodermis.
 The upper layer is called the epidermis.
 Underneath that, the dermis layer is found.
 The innermost layer is called the hypodermis.